 New taiko and dance performance by Portland group Unit Souzou.

+Unit Souzou was founded in 2014 by Co-directors Michelle Fujii and Toru Watanabe, relentless innovators at the forefront of a growing artistic movement within the taiko community.
 ‘Souzou’ can be written in three ways meaning ‘creation’ (創造), ‘imagination’ (想像), or ‘noisy’ (騒々), alluding to a force by which new ideas are born and take shape in the world.
 Inspired by these words, the mission of Unit Souzou is to build creative, imaginative works while honoring the history and roots of the taiko art form.
 The core of Unit Souzou’s artistic voice is personal and authentic, sound shaped and inspired by form and by movement.
-The essence of Unit Souzou is an expressive blend of taiko and Japanese folk dance, forging new traditions for evolving communities.
-In addition to creating groundbreaking professional theatrical works, Unit Souzou is deeply committed to share taiko through community performances and collaborations, public classes for adults and youth, and school-based education programs.
+The essence of Unit Souzou is an expressive blend of taiko and Japanese folk dance, building new traditions for evolving communities.
+In addition to creating groundbreaking professional theatrical works, Unit Souzou is deeply committed to sharing taiko through community performances and collaborations, public classes for adults and youth, and school-based education programs. www.unitsouzou.com